Racism in Quebec: Reactions

-Healthcare system
+Structural racism in Quebec's healthcare system

 In 2023, the debate over systemic racism in Quebec's healthcare system intensified.
 Numerous healthcare professionals and Indigenous organizations criticized the stance of the provincial government, led by Premier François Legault, who denied the existence of systemic racism in the province.
 The issue gained traction following the case of Joyce Echaquan, an Indigenous woman who died in 2020 at Joliette hospital while being subjected to racist insults.
 Her death led to the proposal of the "Joyce Principle," a set of measures suggested by the Atikamekw Indigenous community to ensure equitable access to medical services.

 The Quebec College of Physicians, headed by Dr. Mauril Gaudreault, questioned the government's "paternalistic and colonialist" approach in its new legislation aimed at enhancing care for the Indigenous population within the public health system.
 The college submitted a report to a legislative committee stating that it would be challenging to provide care that respects cultural identity without first acknowledging systemic racism in the healthcare system.
 Furthermore, they recommended expanding the bill to include other vulnerable groups and stressed the importance of involving Indigenous organizations in the drafting of the legislation.
 The Minister of Indigenous Affairs, Ian Lafrenière, defended the government's proposal, asserting he had met with various Indigenous groups prior to its introduction.
 However, he faced criticism over an alleged lack of proper consultation during its drafting.

 Ghislain Picard, leader of the First Nations Assembly of Quebec-Labrador, chose not to attend the committee meetings, claiming that the legislative proposal disrespected the rights of First Nations.
 Meanwhile, Marjolaine Sioui, from the First Nations Social Services and Health Commission of Quebec and Labrador, emphasized that any policy on cultural safety must be developed in collaboration with the First Nations and Inuit groups.